Jack Suwinski Player Props: Pirates vs. Nationals

-On Friday, Jack Suwinski (coming off going 1-for-4 with an RBI) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates and Jack Suwinski, who went 1-for-4 with an RBI last time in action, take on Patrick Corbin and the Washington Nationals at Nationals Park, Saturday at 1:05 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Dodgers.
+In his most recent game, he went 1-for-4 with an RBI against the Dodgers.

 Jack Suwinski Game Info & Props vs. the Nationals